Balint0928/quartz/content/Core Rules/f_Combat/Combat.md

 ### Interaction

-You may interact with an item, draw or stow a weapon, etc...
+- Draw or Stow a weapon (You can use an interaction to switch a weapon you are wielding to another weapon)
+- Interact with an item or object.
+(Open a door, pull a leaver, light a torch etc.)

 # Damage & Dying